jbcodeforce/kp-data-replication/docs/mm2-provisioning.md

 ![](images/mm2-topology.png)

-Each connect instance is a JVM workers that replicate the topic/parititions and has different groupID.
+Each connect instance is a JVM workers that replicate the topic/parititions and has different group.id.

 For Bi-directional replication for the same topic name, MirrorMaker 2 will use the cluster name as prefix.
 The following example is showing the configuration for one MM2 connector: